heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Graph Enhanced Machine Learning.md

 > * Used the KG to directly generate novel object classifiers
 2. Rethinking Knowledge Graph Propagation for Zero-Shot Learning (CVPR 2019)
 3. Multi-Label Zero-Shot Learning with Structured Knowledge Graphs (CVPR 2018)
+4. Semantics-Preserving Graph Propagation for Zero-Shot Object Detection (IEEE TRANSACTIONS ON IMAGE PROCESSING 2020)
+5. All About Knowledge Graphs for Actions (arxiv 2020) [[Paper](https://arxiv.org/pdf/2008.12432.pdf)]

 #### (2) Attention mechanisms on a knowledge graph in order to enhance features
 1. Knowledge enhanced contextual word representations (EMNLP 2019)